iO-Academy/working-with-developers/README.md

 	// step 8 - tests in the console
-	function sayHello(target, greeting = 'hello') {
+	// Ensuring the code works in the future function sayHello(target, greeting = 'hello') {
 		return greeting + ' ' + target + ', how are you?';
 	}